HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/howto/configuration/adding_additional_portal_admins.md

 Refer to the following steps to add new administrators into HCL DX Compose:

 1. Specify a separate portal administration group in your user repository.
-Independent, if the user group is specified on LDAP or in a file based repository.
-For more information, refer to [Managing users and groups in DX Compose](../../../deploy_dx/manage//working_with_compose/cfg_parameters/manage_users_groups_liberty.md).{target="_blank"} <!--what does the
+Before proceeding, ensure your user repository is correctly configured, whether it is LDAP or file-based.
+For more information, refer to [Managing users and groups in DX Compose](../../../deploy_dx/manage//working_with_compose/cfg_parameters/manage_users_groups_liberty.md){target="_blank"}.

 2. Login to the DX Compose portal with the current administrator role (default: `wpsadmin`).